Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

-\begin{rem} Recall that the imitation gap of BC is ${\Theta}(\min \{H, |\gS| H^2/N \})$ for RBAS MDPs.
-In the small sample regime (i.e., $N \precsim |\gS|$), we see that the imitation gap bound of TV-AIL is much less than BC.
-This result suggests that by the (coupled) multi-stage optimization, TV-AIL can overcome the compounding errors issue of offline imitation.
+Recall that for RBAS MDPs, the imitation gap of BC is ${\gO}(\min \{H, |\gS| H^2/N \})$.
+In the small sample regime where $N \lesssim |\gS|$, the imitation gap bound of TV-AIL is much smaller than that of BC.
+This result suggests that through the coupled multi-stage optimization, TV-AIL can effectively overcome the issue of compounding errors in offline imitation.

-Careful readers may notice that in the large sample regime (i.e., $N \succsim |\gS|H^4$), BC has a better imitation gap bound than TV-AIL.
-Keep in mind that in this regime, the imitation gap is less than $\gO(1/H^{2})$, which is extremely small.
-Thus, this phenomenon may not often be observed in practice.
-Nevertheless, we comment that this sample barrier issue is not essential for TV-AIL.
-This is because a slight modification of TV-AIL can lead to the improved imitation gap $\gO(|\gS|/N)$ for RBAS MDPs, which is better than BC's in the whole sample regime; refer to \cref{appendix:vail_sample_barrier} for more discussion.
+However, in the large sample regime where $N \gtrsim |\gS|H^4$, careful readers may notice that BC has a better imitation gap bound than TV-AIL.
+It is important to note, however, that in this regime, the imitation gap is less than $\gO(1/H^{2})$, which is an extremely small value.
+Thus, this observation may not often be significant in practice.
+Nonetheless, we would like to comment that the sample barrier issue is not a fundamental problem for TV-AIL.
+By making a slight modification to TV-AIL, we can achieve an improved imitation gap bound of $\gO(\min \{1, |\gS|/N \})$ for RBAS MDPs, which is better than the imitation gap bound of BC for the entire sample regime.
+Please refer to Appendix \ref{appendix:vail_sample_barrier} for further discussion on this topic.

 \end{rem}